stackmutt/whoisd/README.md

   }
 }
 ```
-_NOTE_: dummy storage has two records for testing: example.tld and google.com.
+_NOTE_: dummy storage has two records for testing: "example.tld" and "google.com".
 You can test it by the command
 ```sh
 whois -h localhost example.tld
 ```